MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/protect-sensitive-messages-and-documents-by-using-irm-in-office.md

 Applying IRM permissions to documents or email messages requires the following:

-- Access to AD RMS for Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, or to Azure Rights Management in order obtain licenses to consume content.
+- Access to AD RMS for Windows Server 2012 or Windows Server 2012 R2, or to Azure Rights Management in order obtain licenses to consume content.

 - Rights Management client software.
 This client software is included in Windows Vista and later versions.
 The Rights Management sharing applications provides an optional add-on that enhances IRM functionality in Office.